brynet/unveilro/README.md

 executes commands with an initial read-only unveil(2) set.
-To allow a lager number of applications to run without any additional config, write operations are permitted in */dev*, and create in
+To allow a larger number of applications to run without any additional config, write operations are permitted in */dev*, and create in